danieledurante/ProbitSUN/genes_tutorial.md

 Description of the Cancer SAGE Application
 ================
 As described in the [`README.md`](https://github.com/danieledurante/ProbitSUN/blob/master/README.md) file, this tutorial contains general guidelines and code to perform the analyses for the [Cancer SAGE](http://www.i3s.unice.fr/~pasquier/web/?Research_Activities___Dataset_Downloads___Cancer_SAGE) application in Section 3 of the paper.
 In particular, you will find information on how to **download and clean the data**, detailed `R` **code to implement the different methods for posterior inference** discussed in Section 3 and **guidelines to reproduce Table 1 along with Figures 2 and 3** in the paper.
+For reproducibility, **execute the code below considering the same order in which is presented**.

 Upload and Clean the Cancer SAGE Dataset
 ================